Normalized solutions to nonlinear Schr\"odinger equations with competing Hartree-type nonlinearities: Local and global well-posedness

 Put $\delta_i = \frac{8}{4-\gamma_i}.$ Notice that $\frac{1}{q'_i}= \frac{1}{2}+ \frac{1}{\delta_i}, \frac{1}{2}= \frac{1}{\delta_i} + \frac{1}{q_i}$.
 In view of H\"older inequality, then

 Using \eqref{mi} \eqref{mi1} and the identity

 we get that

 This gives that $J$ is a contraction form $Y(T)$ to $Y(T)$ provided that $T$ is sufficiently small.
 Then there exists a unique $u \in Y(T)$ solving \eqref{nlscn}.
 The global existence of the solution \eqref{nlscn} follows from the conservation of the $L^2$-norm of $u.$ The last property of the proposition then follows from the Strichartz estimates applied with an arbitrary $s_i-$fractional admissible pair on the left hand side and the same pairs as above on the right hand side.
-The conservation laws can be attained as before.
+The conservation of mass can be attained in a standard way.
 This completes the proof. \end{proof}

 To prove Theorem \ref{mtbup}, we first introduce

 For a solution $u$ satisfying

 We note that